albertboada/react-redux-koans/README.md

 ## Second part of the exercise, improve the app.

-1. Replace our simplified version of `react` and `react-redux` with https://github.com/reactjs/redux and https://github.com/reactjs/react-redux now that you understood how it works.
+1. Replace our simplified version of `redux` and `react-redux` with https://github.com/reactjs/redux and https://github.com/reactjs/react-redux now that you understood how it works.
 The official ones have cooler features that you should use ;)

 2. When we add the same beer to the basket twice we get an error in the browser's console.
 We suggest you the following fix, when a beer is added to the basket it should be removed from the List of beers you can buy.